aeternity/tutorials/sophia-oracle-introduction.md

 ```

 **What we have so far:**
 We started our contract definition and gave it an appropriate name.
-We have also defined what our state will look like -- it will be a `record`, which is a key-value data structure with fixed key names and typed values.
-This record has two fields -- `greeter_oracle` which will hold a reference to an oracle object and `greets` which is a list of oracle queries (in our case greeting messages).
+We have also defined what our state will look like - it will be a `record`, which is a key-value data structure with fixed key names and typed values.
+This record has two fields, `greeter_oracle` which will hold a reference to an oracle object and `greets` which is a list of oracle queries (in our case greeting messages).
 Keep in mind that we also have to specify the type of queries and responses for the oracle and its queries.

 The state structure has been decided, but we also *need* to set the initial state of our contract.
 Every Sophia contract that intends to have some mutable state also has to implement an `init` function.
-In our case, we have to register the oracle and store it in the `greeter_oracle` field and also give the `greets` list some initial value -- an empty list being the obvious choice (`[]`).
+In our case, we have to register the oracle and store it in the `greeter_oracle` field and also give the `greets` list some initial value - an empty list being the obvious choice (`[]`).

 **The return value of functions in Sophia is the last expression of the function.
 The return value of the `init` function should be the state you want to set.**